MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/take-anyif-aggfunction.md

 ---
 title: take_anyif() (aggregation function) - Azure Data Explorer
-description: Learn how to use the take_anyif() function to return the value of an arbitrarily selected record for which the predicate is "true." ms.reviewer: alexans ms.topic: reference ms.date: 11/08/2022
+description: Learn how to use the take_anyif() function to return the value of an arbitrarily selected record for which the predicate is "true". ms.reviewer: alexans ms.topic: reference ms.date: 11/08/2022